carterrath/MCTSSA-Requirements-Tracing/README.md

 # MCTSSA-Requirements-Tracing
-Project from my Fab Friday club created with 3 other students.
+Project from my Fab Friday club created with 3 other students: Francisco Diaz, Sergio Acosta, and Juan Gonzalez.
 Designed a GUI-based application for test engineers to search for related/shared requirements in the Command, Control, Communication, Computers, and Intelligence (C4I) systems.
 I focused mainly on the front-end, learning QT for Python to develop a GUI that allows the user to enter a query and display the requirements similar to the query with the ability to save the results.
 The k-means algorithm is implemented to extract the clusters similar to the requirement.

 # Test Automation for Requirements